HoverBaum/Formosus/docs/generalDocs.md

 }
 ```

+## Init script

+For some reason it didn't like inline scripts so we made a file with the sole purpose of starting the other javascript....

 # Building the Plugin

 To make development more convenient we split up logical parts of the plugin during development.
 To then also get the fastest and smallest plugin we use [Gulp](http://www.gulpjs.com/) to create smaller files.